Marc Brown (basketball)

-Marc Brown (born July 5, 1969) is an American basketball coach and retired professional player.
+Marc Brown (born July 5, 1969) is an American basketball coach and former professional player.
 He is currently head basketball coach at New Jersey City University.
 He played professionally for 15 years following an All-American college career at Siena College.

 College career

 Brown, a 5 ft 11 in point guard, played basketball at Columbia High School in Maplewood, New Jersey, graduating in 1987, and played collegiately at Siena.
 As a sophomore, Brown led Siena to its first NCAA tournament appearance in 1989 then led the 14th-seeded Saints to a first round upset over 3 seed Stanford.
 Brown scored 32 points, handed out 6 assists, and hit the winning free throws in the 80–78 victory.
 He was named an honorable mention All-American by the Associated Press that year.

 Brown ended up as a four-time first team All-Conference performer in the ECAC North and the Metro Atlantic Athletic Conference (MAAC), and was named the conference's player of the year as a senior in 1991.
 He also repeated as an AP honorable mention All-American that season.
 Brown ended his Siena career as the school's leading scorer (2,284 career points), assists (796), and fourth in steals (221).
 He was elected to the school's athletic Hall of Fame in 1998.